 You may enroll in Supplemental AD&D coverage, provided by MetLife, without providing evidence of insurability.
 You may choose from one to 10 times your benefits eligible pay up, not to exceed US(\$) 500,000, to a maximum coverage amount of US(\$) 5 million.
 If your benefits eligible pay is not an even multiple of US(\$) 1,000, then your benefits eligible pay will be rounded up to the next US(\$) 1,000.
 Your cost is based on coverage you elect.
-If your benefits eligible pay is reduced, your Supplemental AD&D amount will continue to be based on the higher benefits eligible pay unless you call MetLife at +1 (888) 830-7380 to request that the Supplemental AD&D amount be reduced.
+If your benefits eligible pay unless you call MetLife at +1 (888) 830-7380 to request that the Supplemental AD&D amount be reduced.